Admission

 Arts, Culture and Society

 Admission to the master specialisation Arts, Culture and Society is based on academic merit and relevant experience.
 We seek to attract highly qualified candidates.
-Please take care with your application, so as not to compromise your chances of admission.

-3. Academic training in empirical research methods.
+• Academic training in empirical research methods.

-4. We are also looking for a sustained and well-documented interest in the cultural sector, as evidenced by academic training or practical experience.
+• A sustained and well-documented interest in the cultural sector, as evidenced by academic training or practical experience.

-You meet the English proficiency requirement if:
+You meet the English language requirement when:

 Deadlines for submitting proof of English proficiency:

-• Non-EEA students: no later than 1 May .
+• Non-EEA students: 1 May

-• EEA students: no later than 1 August.
+• EEA students: 1 August

 The following criteria will also be taken into account during the admission process:

-• academic writing and analytical skills.
+• academic writing and analytical skills;

 Compare @count study programme